Security-Onion-Solutions/securityonion-docs/firewall.rst

 - download.docker.com (:ref:`docker` packages)
 - repo.saltstack.com (:ref:`salt` packages)

-If you choose to enable GeoIP updates for Elasticsearch, you will also need access to the following:
+If you choose to enable GeoIP updates for :ref:`elasticsearch`, you will also need access to the following:

 - geoip.elastic.co
 - storage.googleapis.com